geomagpy/MARTAS/README.md

              forcerevision     :      0001

-### 8.6 file_upload.py
+### 8.9 file_upload.py

 Problem:
  - upload is not performed and stops already at first input.
 The log file contains "DEALING with ...", "file upload app finshed", "SUCCESS"
 Solution:
  - this error is typically related to an empty memory file

-### 8.7 gamma.py
+### 8.10 gamma.py

-#### DESCRIPTION:
 Working with Spectral radiometric data: The gamma script can be used to extract spectral measurements, reorganize the data and to analyze such spectral data as obtained by a DIGIBASE RH.

-#### APPLICATION:
 Prerequisites are a DIGIBASE MCA and the appropriate linux software to run it.
 1) Please install linux drivers as provided and described here: https://github.com/kjbilton/libdbaserh